My Female Dog Has Green Discharge

 - Hematuria (blood in urine): although it is not always detectable with the naked eye, sometimes we can see colored and cloudy urine due to the presence of blood.
 It may be the urine is simply darker in color.

-Even if the cystitis is minor, if we see these symptoms it is imperative we take the dog to a veterinarian.
+Even if the cystitis is minor, it is imperative we take the dog to a veterinarian if we see symptoms such as green discharge.
 This is because serious health problems can share symptoms with minor issues.
 Once the infection or other cause has been treated, the green discharge should subside.

 My unneutered dog has green discharge